 There is a saying, “Confession is good for the soul”.
 However, it is a challenge.
-We can be free through acknowledging our wrong and start on the right path.
+We can be free by acknowledging our wrongs and starting on the right path.
 It is the only way to be free.
 If you have a stronghold in a certain area, prayer and fasting is the answer.
 The disciples asked Jesus after He cast out a demon in a man (Matthew 17:19-21), “Why couldn’t we cast out the demon?”
 Jesus told the disciples it was because of their unbelief; this kind of demon would only come out through prayer and fasting.

-1 John 1:19 says if we confess our sins God will forgive us our sins and cleans us from all unrighteousness.
+1 John 1:19 says if we confess our sins, God will forgive us our sins and cleanse us from all unrighteousness.

 We can also confide in someone godly that we trust:

-James 1:5 says confess your faults one to another and pray for each other so you can be healed.
+James 1:5 says confess your faults and pray for each other so you can be healed.
 The prayers of the righteous are powerful and effective.

 We want the kind of confession and sorrow that leads to repentance.
 It is good to admit and feel bad about what we have done, but unless action takes place for change it will lead to destruction.